Make an Appointment: [email protected] | 770-648-2500

 Do therapists ever work with the Child and the Parent Together?

-Yes, we offer Filial Therapy or what might also be called Child-Parent Relationship Training (CPRT).
-This modality can be extremely helpful for children with attachment problems, as well as parents who struggle connecting with their children, understanding them, or engage in constant power struggles with them.
-As described in the Child Parent Relationship Therapy (CPRT) Treatment Manual by Bratton, S., Landreth, G., Kellam, T., & Blackard, S.R.
-(2006), Child-Parent-Relationship (C-P-R) Training “is a special 10-session parent training program to help strengthen the relationship between a parent and a child by using 30-minute playtimes once a week.
-Adults talk about their experiences, thoughts, and feelings.
-Children use toys to explore their experiences and express what they think and how they feel.
-Therefore, parents are taught to have special structured 30-minute playtimes with their child using a kit of carefully selected toys in their own home.
-Parents learn how to respond empathetically to their child’s feelings, build their child’s self-esteem, help their child learn self-control and self-responsibility, and set therapeutic limits during these special playtimes.”
+Absolutely, we offer Filial Therapy, also known as Child-Parent Relationship Training (CPRT).
+This approach is highly beneficial for children with attachment issues and parents who may struggle to connect with their children, understand them, or find themselves in constant power struggles.
+In the words of the Child Parent Relationship Therapy (CPRT) Treatment Manual by Bratton, S., Landreth, G., Kellam, T., & Blackard, S.R.
+(2006), CPRT is a specialized 10-session parent training program designed to strengthen the parent-child relationship.
+It involves structured 30-minute playtimes once a week, where adults discuss their experiences, thoughts, and feelings while children use toys to explore their own experiences and express their thoughts and feelings.
+Through CPRT, parents learn to respond empathetically to their child’s emotions, enhance their child’s self-esteem, promote self-control and self-responsibility, and establish therapeutic limits during these special playtimes.